-- 1. Operating Income: mainly due to the decrease in operation income. - 2.
-Income Before Tax: mainly due to decrease in operation income and increase of Expense. - 3.
-Income Tax: mainly due to decrease in operation income and increase of Expense. - B. Estimated sales volume and its basis, the possible impact on the company's future financial business and the response plan:
+- 1. Operating income: mainly due to the increase in sales. - 2.
+Operating costs: Mainly due to the increase in operating income. - 3.
+Operating profit: Mainly due to the increase in operating income. - 4.
+Income tax expense: Mainly due to the reduction in income tax for offspring companies. - 5.
+Net profit: Mainly due to an increase in operating income. - B. Estimated sales volume and its basis, the possible impact on the company's future financial business and the response plan: